 Install UCP offlineEstimated reading time: 2 minutes

-The procedure to install Docker Universal Control Plane on a host is the same, whether that host has access to the internet or not.
+The procedure to install Docker Universal Control Plane on a host is the same, whether the host has access to the internet or not.

-The only difference when installing on an offline host, is that instead of pulling the UCP images from Docker Hub, you use a computer that is connected to the internet to download a single package with all the images.
-Then you copy that package to the host where you’ll install UCP.
-The offline installation process only works if one of the following is true:
+The only difference when installing on an offline host is that instead of pulling the UCP images from Docker Hub, you use a computer that’s connected to the internet to download a single package with all the images.
+Then you copy this package to the host where you install UCP.
+The offline installation process works only if one of the following is true:

-- All of the cluster nodes (managers and workers alike) have internet access to Docker Hub
+- All of the swarm nodes, managers and workers alike, have internet access to Docker Hub, and

-- None of the cluster (managers and workers alike) have internet access to Docker Hub
+- None of the nodes, managers and workers alike, have internet access to Docker Hub.

-If the managers have access to Docker Hub while the workers do not, installation will fail.
+If the managers have access to Docker Hub while the workers don’t, installation will fail.

 Download the offline package

 You can also use these links to get the UCP package from the command line:

 Now that you have the package in your local machine, you can transfer it to the machines where you want to install UCP.